Emerald vs Peridot

 Emeralds are rare, especially when looking for large, high-quality examples.
 Their rarity, combined with their beauty and historical significance, make emeralds a very valuable stone, costing anywhere up to £5,000 per carat.
 This depends heavily on the quality of course, which is measured in the same way as with a diamond by using the 4C’s – colour, clarity, cut, and carat.

 On the other hand, peridot is considered a semi-precious stone and, although stocks are scarce, it is more abundant than emerald.
 It also generally costs much less and can be found at under £100 per carat.
 Again, it is graded using the 4Cs, and its value can fall dramatically with the presence of internal inclusions.

 Emerald has been highly prized and sought after throughout history, with evidence of it being traded as early as 4000BC.
-It is the birthstone of May, the stone of the zodiac sign Cancer, is often associated with Ireland (although it is not found there naturally) and is said to open the heart.
+It is the birthstone of May, the stone of the zodiac sign Cancer, which is often associated with Ireland (although it is not found there naturally) and is said to open the heart.

-Early records of show peridot being mined as far back as 1500BC.
+Early records show peridot being mined as far back as 1500BC.
 It was often mistaken for other, more precious, gemstones.
 Legend has it that peridot was Cleopatra’s favourite gemstone, although she believed it was emerald.
 It’s one of several birthstones for August.

 Because peridot is a much less valuable gemstone, it is often found in pieces of much lower quality and value than emerald jewellery.
 Peridot stones might be set in sterling silver or as opposed to emerald which will usually be set in high carat gold or platinum.